-|Use||Purpose||Legal basis for use
+|Legal basis for use

-|Communicating with you||We may use your personal data to communicate with you when you ask us a question, request a demo or request to be added to our newsletter mailing list.
+|We may use your personal data to communicate with you when you ask us a question, request a demo, or otherwise use our Services.

 |It is necessary for us to process this personal data in order to carry out your request.

-|Marketing||We may use your personal data to send you marketing messages relating to our Service.
+|We may use your personal data to send you marketing messages relating to our Services.

-|Improving our Services and customising your experience||We analyse information about how you use our Services to provide an improved experience for our customers of all our Services, including product testing and site analytics.||It is in our legitimate business interests to use the information provided to us for this purpose, so we can understand any issues with our Services and improve user experience.
+|It is in our legitimate business interests to use the information available to us for this purpose, so we can understand any issues with our Services and improve user experience.

 3. Cookies and other tools

 We use browser cookies and similar technologies to collect and store certain information when you access or interact with our website.
 A cookie is a small text file which is sent by a website, accepted by a web browser and then placed on your hard drive.
 The information collected from cookies lets us know that you visited our website in the past, and helps you avoid having to re-enter information during your visit or on subsequent visits.